Affordable Budget-Friendly Activities on Santo

 The traditional Serakar Clan have successfully protected over 200 ha (494 acres) from deforestation through innovative carbon credit programmes.

-This remarkable conservation success story offers visitors the chance to explore several excellent nature walks through remnant rainforest that connects the community with the sea.
+This remarkable conservation success story offers visitors the chance to explore several excellent nature walks through remnant rainforest and limestone caves that connect the community with the sea.
 Forest walks allow you to encounter some of the 24 bird species living here, including five endemic varieties like the megapod bird, spot coconut crabs in their natural habitat, and discover a fascinating bat cave that doubles as the villagers' cyclone shelter.

 The guided walks, lasting approximately 30 minutes, showcase flying fox sanctuaries and native fruit trees planted specifically to ensure endemic birds have adequate food sources.
 According to locals, this community-driven conservation effort ensures future generations will witness these unique species that would otherwise be lost to land-clearing and large-scale agriculture.